Mayer--Vietoris sequences for complexes of tori: Introduction

 The typical situation where patching is applied is the case where $F = K(X)$ is a semiglobal field as above.
 To construct the reduction graph $\Gamma$ as well as the overfields $F_i$ and $F_k$, we need some notations.
-Let $T$ be the valuation ring of $K$ and $t \in T$ an uniformizer.
-Let $\Xscr \to \Spec(T)$ be a normal connected projective $T$-curve with generic fibre $X$ (a {\em normal model} of $F$).
-The reduced closed fibre $Y \subseteq \Xscr$ is a union of finitely many smooth connected curves over the residue field $k$ of $T$. \begin{itemize} \item Fix a finite nonempty subset $\Pcal \subseteq Y$ containing the points where the distinct irreducible components of $Y$ meet.
-For $P \in \Pcal$, denote by $F_P$ the field of fractions of the complete local ring $\hat{R}_P:=\hat{\Ocal}_{\Xscr,P}$ at $P$.
+Let $T$ be the valuation ring of $K$ and $t \in T$ a uniformizer.
+Let $\Xscr \to \Spec(T)$ be a flat, projective $T$-curve, which is normal and integral, with generic fibre $X$ (a {\em normal model} of $F$).
+The reduced closed fibre $Y \subseteq \Xscr$ is a union of finitely many smooth connected curves over the residue field $k$ of $T$.
+Fix a finite nonempty subset $\Pcal \subseteq Y$ containing the points at which $Y$ is not unibranched.